fetchai/agents-aea/docs/raspberry-set-up.md

 ## Booting up with the AEA Raspberry Pi Image

-Upon booting up, you will be prompted to log in as the `aea` user and the password is `fetch`.
+After booting up, you may be prompted to log in as the `aea` user and the password is `fetch`.
 Next, navigate to settings menu to set up your internet connection.
 Your Raspberry Pi is now ready to run an AEA!
+You can find some preloaded demos in the folder `~/aea/demos`.
+To run these demos, navigate to one of the subfolders and enter `aea run`.

 ## Booting up with the Raspberry Pi OS for manual installation